AlexGeControl/VLA-Arena/README.md

 - **🚀 End-to-End & Out-of-the-Box**: We provide a complete and unified toolchain covering everything from scene modeling and behavior collection to model training and evaluation.
 Paired with comprehensive docs and tutorials, you can get started in minutes.
 - **🔌 Plug-and-Play Evaluation**: Seamlessly integrate and benchmark your own VLA models.
 Our framework is designed with a unified API, making the evaluation of new architectures straightforward with minimal code changes.
-- **🛠️ Effortless Task Customization**: Leverage the Behavior Domain Definition Language (BDDL) to rapidly define entirely new tasks and safety constraints.
+- **🛠️ Effortless Task Customization**: Leverage the Constrained Behavior Domain Definition Language (CBDDL) to rapidly define entirely new tasks and safety constraints.
 Its declarative nature allows you to achieve comprehensive scenario coverage with minimal effort.
 - **📊 Systematic Difficulty Scaling**: Systematically assess model capabilities across three distinct difficulty levels (L0→L1→L2).
 Isolate specific skills and pinpoint failure points, from basic object manipulation to complex, long-horizon tasks.

 If you find VLA-Arena useful, please cite it in your publications.